hunter-college-ossd-spr-2020/firefox-addon-activity/team_8.md

 ## 3. Can you find a code repository for this extension?
 ## 4. Is the extension that you picked an open source project?
 ## 5. Can you find information about how many different users contribute to this project?
 If so, specify how many.

+# Part 5: Link to our own extension repo-